×

 Check the Discharge Line

-Test Battery Backup (if applicable)
+Test the Battery Backup

 Step 3: Clean and Check Gutters and Downspouts